 How Do Carbonated Beverages Affect Health?

 This mixture gives way to a refreshing soda that you can drink anywhere.
-However, their beginnings and development were in the pharmaceutical industry because they were used as tonics to relieve headaches and indigestion.
+However, these drinks were first used in the pharmaceutical industry as tonics to relieve headaches and indigestion.

-Many years have passed since that beginning and there are many varieties of carbonated beverages.
-They have different colors, smells, and tastes but they are all fizzy and flavorful drinks without alcohol.
-But, how healthy are they?
+Many years have passed since then.
+Nowadays, there are many varieties of carbonated beverages.
+They have different colors, smells, and tastes but they’re all fizzy and flavorful drinks without alcohol.
+But just how healthy are they?
 Are the old concepts still valid?
-Unfortunately, that is not possible: every day more dangerous effects for the health of human beings are discovered, especially for children.
-If you are still in doubt, we will show you various symptoms that will happen to you if you consume too many carbonated beverages.
+Unfortunately, no. These drinks are very harmful.

 - Cardiac arrhythmia